geovannewashington/express-yourself/README.md

 # express-yourself
- A playground for learning the MERN stack.
+ A playground for learning the MERN (MongoDB, ExpressJS, ReactJS, NodeJS) stack.